Defining Your Target Market

 Consider checking out your competition and what kind of target markets they have.
 From there, think of ways to differentiate your target market from the others.

 By following the steps above, you should have enough information to find commonalities and group them according to geographics, demographics and psychographics, thus clearly defining your target market.
-In addition, make sure its scope is big enough to be sustainable.
-If not, you will have to rethink your services and maybe modify them to appeal to a wider market.
+In addition, make sure your target market is wide enough to be sustainable.
+If not, you might have to rethink your services and modify them to appeal to a wider market.

 If you want to extend the reach of your brand, consider reaching out to influencers who have strong relationships with your target market.